Goblinpiyush/Statistical-Model-Using-Python/README.md

-This project aims to analyze a dataset of music tracks to understand which audio features influence track popularity.
+🔍This project aims to analyze a dataset of music tracks to understand which audio features influence track popularity.
 By cleaning and exploring the data, we provide insights into the relationships between various features and popularity scores.

-Dataset
+💻Dataset
 The dataset includes attributes such as:

 Track Information: Track Name, Artists, Album Name